Free Weights Vs Machines: Why We Think Free Weights Are Superior

 Instead of relying on just machines, we rigorously use free weights for a complete workout.
 Delve with us into the free weights vs machines debate and discover why we passionately advocate for the former.

 Free Weights Vs Machines: Who Wins In Functional Exercises?

-Functional exercises are exercises that are adapted or developed in order to allow individuals to perform normal daily activities more easily, and with less injuries.
+Functional exercises are exercises that are adapted or developed in order to allow individuals to perform routine daily activities more easily and with fewer injuries.
 Our number one reason you should use free weights is that you can do functional exercises with free weights that you cannot do with machines.
 Much of the training we do at Peak Physique is functional training, meaning we aim to teach your body the correct way to move all day through exercise.

-Our trainers strive to help you take what you learn in our gym into your life outside of the gym, and use it to make your days and nights better.
+Our trainers strive to help you take what you learn in our gym into your life outside the gym and use it to improve your days and nights.
 We teach you how it should feel when you walk, compared to how you actually do end up feeling.
-We use functional exercises to help with your aches and pains, and without free weights that wouldn’t be possible.
+We use functional exercises to help with your aches and pains, and without free weights, that wouldn’t be possible.

 When it comes to functional exercises, free weights are the clear winner.

 There are three planes of movement, and they are the sagittal planes, frontal planes, and transverse planes.
 The sagittal plane cuts the body into left and right halves, the frontal plane cuts the body into front and back halves, and the transverse plane cuts the body into top and bottom halves.

 When exercising with free weights, you are able to move through all planes, whereas when working out with machines, you are isolating and only moving in one plane.
 It makes sense to perform exercises with free weights because it works multiple planes.
 When you move around in your daily life, you are using all your planes, so when you’re working out and exercising, you should also be using all your planes.

 Free weights, such as dumbbells, allow you to do exercises in all planes, mimicking real-life situations.